Agoric/validator-profiles/README.md

 I will run an Agoric testnet node with an uptime of at least 95%, I will run an RPC endpoint , I will run a Chainlink oracle node for Agoric and participate in the oracle community supporting Agoric , I will build a block explorer, validator dashboard, or other community tool
 Category 2: Community Growth

-I will create educational content (articles, tutorials, videos) about building with Agoric smart contracts and will share the content on community channels, I will present at an Agoric Twitter Space(need documented practices) or related event on governance proposals, validator experiences and best practices, and/or provide other relevant community updates‌
+I will create educational content (articles, tutorials, videos) about building with Agoric smart contracts and will share the content on community channels, I will present at an Agoric Twitter Space(need documented practices) or related event on governance proposals, validator experiences and best practices, and/or provide other relevant community updates.